-Socialite Jean Thatcher (Irene Ware) has been in a car accident and lies unconscious in hospital.
-Her father, Judge Thatcher (Samuel S. Hinds), her fiancee, Dr. Jerry Halden (Lester Matthews) and a team of doctors are at a loss.
+Socialite Jean Thatcher (Ware) has been in a car accident and lies unconscious in hospital.
+Her father, Judge Thatcher (Hinds), her fiancée, Dr. Jerry Halden (Matthews) and a team of doctors are at a loss.
 Something has impinged on the nerves at the base of Jean’s brain.
-The imminent Dr. Richard Vollin (Bela Lugosi) is called.
+The imminent Dr. Richard Vollin (Lugosi) is called.
 Judge Thatcher beseeches him to look into the case but Vollin initially refuses until his ego is appealed to.
 When Judge Thatcher says that all of the doctors in attendance say that Vollin is the only one who can do anything, Vollin agrees to operate.
 When he sees the beautiful Jean, he is smitten.
 The operation is a success and Vollin begins to make his designs on Jean known.
 Jean gently rebuffs the doctor, saying she is going to marry Jerry.
 This, combined with Judge Thatcher telling Vollin to forget about Jean, sends Vollin over the edge.

 I really struggled with how to present this review.
 The problem is Lugosi.
 He is very good as Dr. Vollin.
 I wanted to go into detail describing every scene because of Lugosi and his performance and dialogue.
 His dense accent seems to add to the luster of the wonderful lines he is provided with.
 The technique he employs here is perfect for the role of the egotistical fan of Poe who is obsessed with torture and death and he brings exactly what is required to the role.
 Everything from his accent to his eyebrows to his hair all work together for an excellent characterization.
 He is simply a joy to watch.